-Research on nutrition education and cooking activities with kids consistently point to positive and lasting affects on their perception of food.
+There are lots of activities that can be really beneficial to your children such as getting a tennis coach for beginners, but research on nutrition education and cooking activities with kids consistently point to positive and lasting affects on their perception of food.
+With this being said, it doesn’t get you out of listening to sing-along songs with your kids, no matter how many times you’ve listened to them.
+Finding another activity allows you to spend more time with them, which is what every parent wants to do, especially if they are always busy.
 After being involved with the creation of healthy recipes, kids routinely show an inclination for choosing and enjoying fruits and vegetables.
 There is even more evidence of this when cooking is paired with garden based education.
 The full circle really hits home when a child is involved with a seed to fork curriculum, infusing their lives with a true knowledge of where their food comes from.
 A study called The School Lunch Initiative Evaluation Project was one of the first to look at the many variables involved in school garden, nutrition, and lunch programming.
 Specifically, the kids in the study showed an increased knowledge of nutrition, preference for leafy greens, a positive attitude about healthy school lunch options, and had a grasp on the idea that our eating habits effect the environment.
 Furthermore, parents in the study who reported eating dinner with their kids every day, noted an improvement in their food choices at the dinner table.

 Another powerful study, discussed in this article by Pamela Koch, takes a look at the link between eating habits and cooking programs within schools.